Register your own checks

 info.is_valid_path(path, valid=[PathClass.SOURCE, PathClass.BINARY, PathClass.DISCOVERED])

-Returns True if the path belongs to any of the valid path classes.
-By default, any path is accepted which is either in the source tree, the a built file, or a path discovered by the appropriate CMake functions such as find_file().
+any path is accepted which is either in the source tree, the a built file, or

 is_existing_path()